stevenjlance/coin-flip-simulator/README.md

 For today's lab you will need to use `while` loops in addition to concepts you have previously learned (`Math.random()`, `querySelector()`, `addEventListener()`, etc.):

 **PART 1: COIN FLIP SIMULATOR**
-1. Select for the HTML elements that you will need using `querySelector()`.
-You can ignore the second input range for now as we will use this in the second part of the lab.
-2. The simplest way to simulate a coinflip is to randomly generate a number of 0 or 1.
+1. The simplest way to simulate a coinflip is to randomly generate a number of 0 or 1.
 0 can be heads and 1 can be tails.
 Print a random number of 0 or 1 to the console every time you refresh the page.
-3. Construct a basic while loop that will count the number of flips it takes to get to 10 instances of tails.
+2. Construct a basic while loop that will count the number of flips it takes to get to 10 instances of tails.
 ```javascript
 var tails = 0
 var count = 0